MaskoFortwana/CyberArk-WebConnect/docs/error-codes-reference.md

-# ChromeConnect Error Codes and Messages Reference
+# WebConnect Error Codes and Messages Reference

-This document provides a comprehensive reference for all error codes, messages, and their resolutions in ChromeConnect.
+This document provides a comprehensive reference for all error codes, messages, and their resolutions in WebConnect.
 It covers exit codes, exception error codes, log messages, and troubleshooting guidance organized by category and severity.

 ## 📋 Table of Contents